ryanpdwyer/react-eleventy/fys-23.md

 # AI for Everyone

 This has links to material on my website that go along with the AI content in the course.
-You can see my [schedule here](/schedule/).
+You can see my [calendar here](/calendar/).

 ## Week 1